maged1986/maged1986/README.md

-# Hi there 👋, I'm Magued
+# Hi there 👋, I'm Maged Nan

 I am a **Senior Android Developer** with more than **8 years of experience**.
 I specialize in building high-quality, scalable mobile applications using Modern Android Stack.